kups23/alx-low_level_programming/0x0B-malloc_free/README.md

 # Describe what each functions does
 - 0-create_array.c function creates an array of character and  initialize it to a specific character
 - 1-strdup.c functions returns  pointer to newly  allocated memory
+- 2-str_concat.c function that concatenates two strings